 How to recognise a Bull Trap?
 There is no foolproof method, but in general it is important to carry out a careful technical analysis of the market and learn to recognise bull traps from past situations.
 For example, they can be identified by carefully evaluating the trading volume associated with the asset, i.e. the sum of the quantities sold and bought over a certain period of time.
 When an asset is actually in a bullish phase, institutional or expert investors are more likely to enter the market in a timely manner, leading to an increase in volumes.
 If, on the other hand, volumes remain unchanged or change little during the price rise, this could be a trap.

-If you are still uncertain about whether or not a Bull Trap has occurred, you can look at another indicator: momentum.
-This value analyses the change in a market’s prices over a certain time frame and helps to determine which trend it might follow in the future.
-Simply put, it is a technical indicator that helps us understand whether an asset will continue to rise or fall.
-This means that if the price of an asset starts to rise but the momentum value remains unchanged, we could be facing a bull trap.
-Usually, in a bullish trend, the value of the momentum indicators rises along with the price.
+If you are still uncertain whether you’re facing a Bull Trap or not, you can consider another indicator: momentum.
+This value analyses the change in a market’s prices over a certain time frame and helps determine which trend it might follow in the future.
+In a nutshell, it is a technical indicator that helps you understand whether the asset price will go up or down.
+This means that if the price of an asset rises but the momentum remains unchanged, we could be facing a Bull Trap.
+Usually, in a clearly bullish market, the value of momentum indicators increases along with the price.

-There are various other technical analysis tools that may or may not confirm the presence of a Bull Trap.
-In general, the golden rule for all investors to avoid a Bull Trap is not to get carried away by your emotions.
-If the value of an asset suddenly rises, it is essential to analyse the market with a clear head, without getting caught up in FOMO (Fear of Missing Out) and taking hasty actions.
+There are other technical analysis tools that may or may not confirm the presence of a Bull Trap.
+In any case, the golden rule to avoid it is not to get carried away by your emotions: if the value of an asset rises suddenly, it is essential to analyse the market with a clear head, without getting caught up in FOMO (Fear of Missing Out) and taking hasty actions.